devmuzaky/Programmable-Voice-Assistant/README.md

 ### :art: [Color Reference](https://coolors.co/palette/264653-2a9d8f-e9c46a-f4a261-e76f51)

-## :microphone: What is programmable-voice-assistant
+## :microphone: What is Programmable Voice Assistant

 Build a customizable virtual voice assistant.
 The assistant should provide users with more control and flexibility over its features and functionality rather than limiting them to preset options.
 Allow users to define their own automation scenarios and workflows.
 Users should be able to craft new commands tailored to their unique needs and preferences.
 Include traditional voice assistant features.
 In addition to offering more customization options, the assistant should support all the features of a traditional Voice assistance

-### :mag: Why programmable-voice-assistant
+### :mag: Why Programmable Voice Assistant
 * Customization: Customize the assistant's behavior and capabilities to suit individual needs and workflows.
 * Flexibility: Design complex automation scenarios and workflows beyond predefined actions.
 * Extensibility: Integrate with external services and APIs to enhance functionality.